The Center Conjecture for thick spherical buildings: The Center Conjecture

 \begin{lem} All $6$-vertices in $K$ have antipodes in $K$. \end{lem} \proof Let $x$ be a $6A$-vertex.
 By the previous lemmata and according to the list of singular 1-spheres in the Coxeter complex of type $E_8$, $x$ cannot be adjacent to vertices of type 1, 2, 7 or 8.
 There exists another $6A$-vertex $x'\in K$ at distance $>\pihalf$ to $x$.
 It follows that the direction $\ora{xx'}$ span a simplex with no 1, 2, 7 or 8-vertices.
-Hence $d(x,x')\in\{\ac(-\quart), \2pithird, \ac(-\frac{3}{4})\}$.
+Hence $d(x,x')\in\{\ac(-\quart), \2pithird, \ac(-\frac{3}{4})\}$ (see table in Section~\ref{sec:E8coxeter}, page~\pageref{page:6vertices}).
 In the first case the midpoint of $xx'$ is an 8-vertex and in the third case, it is a 7-vertex.
 In the second case the simplicial convex hull of $xx'$ contains an 8-vertex adjacent to $x'$.
 A contradiction.

-\begin{lem} All $3$-vertices in $K$ have antipodes in $K$. \end{lem} \proof Observe, that a $3A$-vertex is not adjacent to a vertex of type 1, 2, 6, 7 or 8.

-\parpic{ } If $K$ contains $3A$-vertices, then it contains at least two distinct $3A$-vertices $x,x'$.
-Then $\ora{xx'}$ is contained in an edge of type 45.
-Consider the bigon in the Coxeter complex of type $E_8$, which is the convex hull of a simplex of type 345 and the antipode of the 3-vertex of this simplex.
-We see that there are only three possibilities for the type of the segment $xx'$.
+\begin{lem} All $3$-vertices in $K$ have antipodes in $K$. \end{lem} \proof Observe first, that a $3A$-vertex cannot be adjacent to a vertex of type 1, 2, 6, 7 or 8. \parpic{ } If $K$ contains $3A$-vertices, then it contains at least two distinct $3A$-vertices $x,x'$.
+Then $\ora{xx'}$ is contained in an edge of type 45, otherwise $CH(x,x')$ would contain vertices of type 1, 2, 6, 7 or 8 adjacent to $x$.
+Consider the bigon in the Coxeter complex of type $E_8$, which is the convex hull of a simplex of type 345 and the antipode of the 3-vertex of this simplex (cf. Remark~\ref{rem:1-2-spheres}).
+We see from this bigon (see figure) that there are only three possibilities for the type of the segment $xx'$.
 In one of them, the midpoint of $xx'$ is a 2-vertex; and in another possibility, it is an 8-vertex.
 The simplicial convex hull of $xx'$ for the last possibility contains an 8-vertex adjacent to $x'$.
 We obtain again a contradiction to Lemma~\ref{lem:antipodes}.

 \begin{lem} All $4$- and $5$-vertices in $K$ have antipodes in $K$. \end{lem} \proof A vertex in $K$ of type 4 or 5 without antipodes in $K$ cannot have vertices of type 1, 2, 3, 6, 7 or 8 in $K$ adjacent to it.
 It follows that, if $K$ contains $4A$- or $5A$-vertices, then it has dimension $\leq 1$.
 A contradiction.